Myriamdsq/TP1_maj_info/README.md

 ### 3. Management of the shell output with the command ”exit” or with <ctrl>+d.

 In this part we want to exit the program with the command 'exit and 'ctrl' + d.
+We use fork() because we need a father to continue our program even when we enable the commande "exit".
+The child execute the command "exit" and the father wait the child.
+So we stay in "enseah" even we enable the command "exit".

 <div align="center">
 <br>